Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-To fully understand the statistics of our Majorana system, we begin with a state-counting argument analogous to that of the fermionic system \cite{Cowan}.
+To fully understand the statistics of the number-conserving Majorana-Schwinger ensemble, we begin with a state-counting argument analogous to that of the fermionic system \cite{Cowan}.
 Recall from the Pauli exclusion principle that no two fermions with the same quantum numbers can occupy the same quantum state.
 The number of possible ways of arranging $N$ spinless fermions in $G$ microstates is subsequently given by $G$ choose $N$.
 This is in stark contrast to the bosonic system, where the number of possible configurations increases indefinitely with increased particle number.

-In the Majorana system, annihilation may be incorporated into the many-body statistics by considering all possible bosonic configurations for a system of size $N$ and disregarding all arrangements that harbor doubly-occupied states.
-The number of possible ways of arranging $N$ spinless Majorana particles in $G$ microstates is then the sum of distinct fermionic arrangements with an upper bound of $N$.
+In the Majorana-Schwinger system, annihilation may be incorporated into the many-body statistics by considering all possible bosonic configurations for a system of size $N$ and disregarding all arrangements that harbor doubly-occupied states.
+The number of possible ways of arranging $N$ spinless MSFs in $G$ microstates is then the sum of distinct fermionic arrangements with an upper bound of $N$.
 This summation is only to be taken over configurations of an odd number of particles if $N$ is odd, and only over configurations of an even number of particles if $N$ is even.
 This is due to the annihilation of particles only affecting pairs of the same quantum state, leaving the remaining particles odd or even depending on the value of $N$.
-Hence, we can write the Majorana statistical weight as
+Hence, we can write the Majorana-Schwinger statistical weight as

-Unlike the fermionic case, the Majorana system can support a many-body state with $N>G$.
+Unlike the fermionic case, the Majorana-Schwinger gas can support a many-body state with $N>G$.
 Due to pairwise annihilation, the statistical weight for this case will be equivalent to the weight for $N=G$ particles if $G-N$ is even and the weight for $N=G-1$ if $G-N$ is odd.
 This is a direct consequence of the modulo 2 bosonic behavior discussed earlier.